 After graduating from basic training, all PTIs attend Specialist Trade Training at the RAF School of Physical Training.
-The 10 month course consists of several modules including anatomy and physiology, coaching and teaching techniques.
+The PTI course consists of several modules including anatomy and physiology, coaching and teaching techniques.
 During the teaching phase, PTIs gain the Personal Trainer Award Level 3 and obtain the National Pool Lifeguard qualification.

 Prior to selection, candidates must also demonstrate teamwork, leadership and the potential to become military free fall instructors.
 Once selected, new Team members complete a Display Parachutist Course, usually in California, USA.
 The course consists of up to 140 descents.
 They will learn and refine the skills required to become a fully qualified RAF Falcon.

 In addition to the busy display schedule, team members also receive advanced coaching and tuition to enable them to become Military Freefall Instructors.

 After completing a tour with the RAF Falcons, the Parachute Jumping Instructor (PJI) may be selected to serve on PTS.